blockchain-unica/asc1-experiments/smart_contract/close_contract_account.md

 algorand@b89f2bc2d65b:/opt/algorand/node$
 ```

 Once the contract account is closed, we can still send new transaction from a different account to the closed contract account.
-We used the previous code deployed [here](https://github.com/blockchain-unica/asc1-experiments/blob/master/transactions/client_nodejs/send.js).
 Be aware to modify the receiver and the passphrase.

 [Algorand's Doc - Using SDKs with Stateless Smart Contracts](https://developer.algorand.org/docs/features/asc1/stateless/sdks/)